sunggheel/docker-php-nginx/README.md

 This repo maintains a few changes for a local server with SSL.
 ## Usage

-1. update the `.env` file and the `nginx.conf` in the config folder.
+Update the `.env` file and the `nginx.conf` in the config folder and run dokcer compose.

-2. docker compose build
+    docker compose build
-3. docker compose up -d
+    docker compose up -d

 ## Goal of this project
 The goal of this container image is to provide an example for running Nginx and PHP-FPM in a container which follows